bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 ### Disabling one Organization member's SAML SSO

-Please note if you click the **x** next to an Organization member's name, you remove that person from the Organization but his/her SAML SSO is yet to be disabled!
+Please note if you click the **x** next to an Organization member's name, you remove that person from the Organization but their SAML SSO is yet to be disabled!

 1. Go to your SAML SSO provider's site.
 2. Disable the Organization member there.
 Please note that if you fail to do this, the org member will able to re-authenticate again to Bitrise using the IDP connection.